Jurickson Profar Player Props: Rockies vs. Pirates

 Jurickson Profar At The Plate

-- Profar is hitting .226 with two doubles, two home runs and four walks.
+- Profar is batting .224 with two doubles, two home runs and four walks.

+- Profar will look to extend his four-game hitting streak.
+He's batting .227 during his last outings.

-- In 10 of 14 games this season (71.4%), Profar has reached base safely via hit, and that includes multiple hits twice.
+- This year, Profar has totaled at least one hit in 11 of 15 games (73.3%), and had multiple hits twice.

-- He has hit a long ball in two of 14 games played this season, and in 3.4% of his plate appearances.
+- He has gone deep in two of 15 games played this season, and in 3.1% of his plate appearances.

-- In four games this year, Profar has picked up an RBI, with more than one RBI once.
+- In four games this season, Profar has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.